rotem081/Gershoni-lab/WGS analysis/exome database/README.md

 7.exome_analysis.py

 ## Description:
-In this repository we arranged the procedure of assessment of genomic varients. we builet dedicated python script, that uses the VCF parser (PyVCF), to filter and assess the varients.
+In this repository we arranged the procedure of assessment of genomic variants. we built dedicated python script, that uses the VCF parser (PyVCF), to filter and assess the variants.

 ## Environment:
 #### 1. Using mobaXterm and anaconda:
-make sure that your virtual environment is installed with python 3.7 or more advaced version in the anaconda platform, click on environments > base(root) > open Terminal. in Terminal window download the function we used; numpy, pandas, PyVCF, itertools,datetime, time, os
+make sure that your virtual environment is installed with python 3.7 or more advanced version in the anaconda platform, click on environments > base(root) > open Terminal. in Terminal window download the function we used; numpy, pandas, PyVCF, itertools,datetime, time, os
 ```